LOAN MODIFICATION LAWYERS in Ogden, Salt Lake City, and Utah County

 If you really want to keep your house even though the lender is demanding a large sum of money lest foreclosure ensue, your options are to either come up with the money or file for bankruptcy.
 You will need to file a Chapter 13 bankruptcy, which will allow you to pay the unpaid arrears over a number of years, and you will automatically get caught up on your payments and brought into current status.

-Attorney Matt Wadsworth is a partner at Arnold, Wadsworth & Coggins and practices in Ogden and Salt Lake City, Utah in the areas of general civil litigation concerning loan modifications, loan fraud and bankruptcy.
+Attorney Matt Wadsworth is a partner at Arnold, Wadsworth & Coggins and practices in Salt Lake City, Odgen, and Utah County, Utah in the areas of general civil litigation concerning loan modifications, loan fraud and bankruptcy.